 “No, just these two packages are left.”

-So I wander around the front of the counter and look at the boxes of “dryer balls” that the ladies are speaking about.
+So I wander around the front of the counter and look at the boxes of “dryer pods” that the ladies are speaking about.
 And I am aghast.
 All their accolades are over these ugly, plastic, pods, with spikes.
 Some alternative to toxic dryer sheets — another toxin!
-Only these plastic pods will rough up your clothes, reducing their life, while they are heated in the dryer and will off gas petrol chemicals into your home.
-And they will not degrade when you are finished with them, but remain perpetually on earth — immortal ugliness.
+Only these plastic pods will rough up your clothes, reducing their life, while they are heated in the dryer and will off-gas petrol chemicals into your home.
+And they will not degrade when you are finished with them but remain perpetually on earth — immortal ugliness.

 So I told the nice sales ladies about wool dryer balls and how they were a better alternative to dryer sheets and plastic dryer pods.
 Usually when I launch into my passion — natural living, natural fibres and natural cosmetics — which means getting rid of the toxic, plastic, dangerous stuff from your life and embracing freedom and well-being — I get this glazed look.
 And I think they are thinking, “forget your medication again today, Dear?”